 The International Residency Training Programme in Internal Medicine is a three-year training programme, developed by the Royal College of Physicians of Ireland.
 It is fully delivered in Ireland, certified by RCPI and recognised for registration purposes by the Saudi Commission for Health Specialties (SCFHS).

-The International Residency Training Programme in Internal Medicine 2021 opens for applications from November 2 - December 20 2020.
+The International Residency Training Programme in Internal Medicine 2021 opened for applications on November 2 2020.

 The International Residency Training Programme in Internal Medicine is designed to train doctors in the secondary care and prevention of adult disease and illness.
 Training is primarily structured around developing skills and expertise within the core areas of General Internal Medicine, Subspecialty Training and Clinical Judgement.